gjn/mf-chsdi/chsdi/public/doc/source/api/gml.rst

 GML
 ---

 Display a remote GML file with custom symbols.
 In this example, some triangulation point data from http://wfs.geo.admin.ch/.
-As GML is not officially supported, you have to add the missing OpenLayers libraries manually.

 .. raw:: html